 "To Mrs. Dowler.
 'You made a vow,' said she.
 'I did,' said I. 'It was a rash one,' said she.
 'It was,' said I. 'I'll apologize.
-Where is he?'"
+Where is he?""

 "Who?" inquired Mr. Winkle.
 "You," replied Dowler.
 "I went down stairs.

 You were not to be found.
 Pickwick looked gloomy.
 Shook his head.
 Hoped no violence would be committed.
 I saw it all.
 You felt yourself insulted.
 You had gone, for a friend perhaps.
 Possibly for pistols.
-'High spirit,' said I. 'I admire him.'"
+'High spirit,' said I. 'I admire him."

-Mr. Winkle coughed, and beginning to see how the land

-lay, assumed a look of importance.
+Mr. Winkle coughed, and beginning to see how the land lay, assumed a look of importance.

 "I left a note for you," resumed Dowler.
 "I said I was sorry.
 So I was.
-Pressing business called me here.
-You were not satisfied.
-You followed.
-You required a verbal explanation.
+Pressing business called me required a verbal explanation.
 You were right.
 It's all over now.
 My business is finished.
-I go to-morrow.
-Join me.
+I go back to-morrow.
+Join me."